 Application for admission

-Applications for admission to any of our graduate programs may be submitted online here.
-Applications may be submitted at any time, but it is recommended that applications for admission for the fall semester should be made by February 15th.
+Applications may be submitted at any time, but it is recommended that applications for admission for the fall semester should be made by February 15.
 Application and graduate assistantship decisions are generally made by the first week of March.
-Applications submitted after March 1st will be considered for both admission and assistantships, but assistantship availability for such applications is likely to be reduced.
+Applications submitted after March 1 will be considered for both admission and assistantships, but assistantship availability for such applications is likely to be reduced.